Heart disease, type 2 diabetes, Alzheimer’s disease, and cancer — they all have one thing in common, and that’s chronic inflammation.

 It seems when immune cells begin to produce inflammation, the immune system loses some of its ability to operate as it should, which can create the perfect environment for cancer.
 In one 2014 Harvard University study, researchers found that obese teenagers with high levels of inflammation had a 63 percent increased risk of developing colorectal cancer during their adulthood.

+Is Chronic Inflammation Affecting You?
 Sometimes, otherwise healthy people may suffer from chronic inflammation because of an immune system disorder.
-The immune system attacks healthy cells and tissues in the body, causing chronic inflammation and difficult symptoms.
+Moreover, the immune system attacks healthy cells and tissues in the body, causing chronic inflammation and difficult symptoms.

 Examples of these types of disorders include rheumatoid arthritis, psoriasis, celiac disease, lupus, multiple sclerosis, type 1 diabetes, inflammatory bowel disease (IBD), Addison’s disease, Grave’s disease, Hashimoto’s thyroiditis and more.